DanielKoomen/Markie/README.md

 # Markie

-Code for walking with Markie.

 ## Contributor
 Daniël Koomen

+## Description
+Code for walking with Markie.

+## How to use?
+Merge the content of the Arduino folder in your local Arduino folder.

 ## Useful links